 Presentation formats include 15-minute oral presentations, 15-minute music, dance, film, and theater presentations, staffed poster sessions, and staffed artwork displays.

-Class presentations - Most of our oral presentation sessions involve four 15-minute presentations by individual students from different disciplines on a common theme to form a 75-minute session (5 minutes between presentations).
+Class presentations--Most of our oral presentation sessions involve four 15-minute presentations by individual students from different disciplines on a common theme to form a 75-minute session (5 minutes between presentations).
 However, some presentations are from an entire class on group work.
 An all-class presentation can be for an entire 75-minute session with one group presentation or multiple individual 15-minute presentations on the shared topic.
-Alternatively, students involved in group class projects may submit one 15-minute presentation to be incorporated into a standard multidisciplinary 75-minute session.
+Alternatively, students involved in group class projects may submit one 15 or 35-minute presentation to be incorporated into a standard multidisciplinary 75-minute session.

 Students are invited to submit presentations conducted in any language.
 We will, however, require that non-English presentations include English translations in a format appropriate to the presentation’s structure, such as slide subtitles.

 The application process for this year’s symposium will begin with an all-campus email message in December, inviting all students to participate.
 A similar message will be sent in January.
 Students participating as individuals, small groups, or classes must all submit an on-line application, and each presentation must include a designated faculty or staff sponsor.
 See the current application deadline at go/symapp.
 Students and their sponsors will be notified of their presentation time and grouping in late March.